- Print this page

 The Manual details microbiological testing requirements.
 Importantly, you should know that:

-• Microbiological testing is required to confirm that processing is hygienic and sanitary and required meeting standards
+- microbiological testing is required to confirm that processing is hygienic and sanitary and meeting the required standards

-• If a sample does not meet the standards set out in the Manual, the licence holder must notify the Food Authority within 24 hours by phone, and within 7 days in writing.
+- if a microbiological sample does not meet the standards set out in the Manual, the licence holder must notify the Food Authority within 24 hours by phone, and within 48 hours in writing.
+You can submit the written notice using the Notify a pathogen detection form.

 Inspections & audits

-Dairy processors will be routinely inspected by the Food Authority for compliance with requirements.
+Dairy processors will be routinely audited by the Food Authority for compliance with regulatory requirements.

 Compliance or regulatory action will be taken if required.